HansellKopp/Deutsch-NotePad/README.md

 # DeutschPad
   This app is a progressive web application created with React.
-  The App holds Vocabulary,grammatical notes, tables, verbs, conjugations, etc.
+  The App holds words with definitions in many languages.
 ## Install dependencies
   yarn install or npm install
 ## Run app dev-server